Disadvantages of Mutual Consent Divorce: What You Should Know

 What is Divorce by Mutual Consent?

-In India, a divorce by Mutual Consent is governed by several personal laws, especially under:
+In India, a divorce by mutual consent is governed by various personal laws, mainly under:

 - By both husband and wife, a joint petition is filed in the court.